-Sorrel is grown for its pleasantly tart, lemon-flavored leaves.
+Sorrel is a leafy green vegetable, grown for its pleasantly tart, lemon flavor.
 It sometimes gets classified as an herb and sometimes as a vegetable.
 Either way, we don't grow enough of it.
-Sorrel plants prefer the cool seasons, quickly bolting to seed as the weather heats up.
-The 2 most commonly grown species are Rumex acestosa (Garden Sorrel) and Rumex scutatus (French Sorrel).
+Sorrel plants prefer the cool seasons of spring and fall, quickly bolting to seed as the weather heats up.
+The 2 most commonly grown species are Garden Sorrel (Rumex acestosa) and French Sorrel (Rumex scutatus).

-Sorrel only gets about 12 - 18 in. tall, although the flower stalks will get taller.
+Sorrel only gets about 12 - 18 inches tall, although the flower stalks will get taller.
 It does spread out though, easily taking up 2 ft. in width.

 Sorrel Growing Tips

 Choose a spot with good drainage.
 Sorrel likes a slightly acidic soil pH; somewhere in the range of 5.5 to 6.8.

 Since it is grown for its leaves, a soil rich in organic matter will give you lots of leafy ,green growth.

 You can start sorrel from seed, cuttings, root division or transplant, in either spring or early fall.
 Seed can be started indoors or out, but since you can direct sow as early as 2 - 3 weeks before your last spring frost date, it is easiest to simply sow in the garden.

 Sow the seed ½ in. deep, spaced about 3 in. apart.
 When the plants are an inch or two tall, thin to a 12 - 15 in. spacing.
 You should only need 2 or 3 plants, for the average family's need.